MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P6-Menus-SpriteBuilder/content.md

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_Custom_Class_2.png)

 The value should be *MainScene*.
 This value is set by SpriteBuilder by default.
-Alltogether this means: *When the play button is pressed, the method 'play' of the class 'MainScene' is invoked.*
+All together this means: *When the play button is pressed, the method 'play' of the class 'MainScene' is invoked.*

 Finally, publish this project in SpriteBuilder so that the changes are